Promotion, Tenure and Faculty Evaluation

 Faculty impact statements

 All faculty under annual review must submit a pandemic impact statement (described in the document below, specifically the Impact statement document and Appendix C).
-Faculty reviews task force report, including the development and communication plan for the pandemic impact statement
+For information about the impact statement's development, see the faculty reviews task force report, which includes the development and communication plan for the pandemic impact statement.

 Please refer to these four documents: